tichakornw/planning/README.md

-# Discrete Motion Planning with Additive Rulebooks
+# Motion Planning with Rulebooks

-This is the code base for discrete motion planning with additive rulebooks
+This repository provides the code base for **Motion Planning with Rulebooks**, a framework that formalizes task specifications and constraints into a structured, interpretable rule-based formulation.

 ## Installation

-On Ubuntu 22.04, you can follow the following steps to install all the necessary requirements.
+On Ubuntu 22.04 or later, you can follow the steps below to install all the necessary requirements.

 1. Install the compiler